LawSchoolData/lawschooldata.github.io/docs/terminology.md

 You can find the reports [here](http://www.abarequireddisclosures.org/Disclosure509.aspx).
 For a detailed breakdown of ABA 509s, read more [here](https://blog.spiveyconsulting.com/understanding-aba-509-reports/).

+### CoL
+Cost of Living.
+All the costs associated with going to law school, excluding tuition.

 ### Cycle
 Short for 'application cycle'.
 Refers to the period during which law school apps are submitted and considered.
 Generally starts in September and ends in April of the following year, although waitlisted applicants may not receive a final decision until late summer or fall (right before school starts).